Luminoid/urban-transportation-system/README.md

 Average Bus Carrying Number -- displays the average number of passengers on each bus over time Average Commuting Time      -- displays the average time of each commuting
 ```
+Plots update every ten ticks and record the mean value of past 100 ticks.

 ### Objective
 User should schedule public traffic well so that citizens don't have to walk all the way to the destination which is pretty inefficient and empty loading rate should be reduced to avoid redundant vehicles causing traffic jams.